 (Turkey, 1972) writes novels, essays, reviews and translations for various newspapers and magazines.
 She studied international relations and political science in Istanbul and hotel management in Switzerland.
-Her second novel Sürgün (Exile, 2010) won the EU Literature Prize and has been sold to 27 countries.
-In short stories - some of them only a page or two in length - ordinary Turkish citizens speak about being alienated from their homeland, their families, and the community to which they belonged.
-Injustice plays a big role, and Ilhan often gives a voice not only to the victim but also to the perpetrator.
-She plays with genres and storytelling perspectives as if the book were a literary laboratory.
-Ilhan is a member of the Turkish and Dutch chapters of PEN, the international writers' association that fights for oppressed writers and journalists and freedom of expression.(WN 2019)
+In 2006 she debuted with the short-story collection Rüya Tacirleri Odası (Chamber of Dream Merchants).
+Sürgün (Exile, 2010) won the EU Literature Prize and was published in 24 countries.
+Its short stories - some of which are only a page or two in length - form a novel in which ordinary Turkish citizens speak about feeling alienated from their homeland, their families, and the community to which they belonged.
+Injustice plays a big role, and Ilhan often gives a voice to both the victim and the perpetrator.
+In 2021 she published Nişan Evi (Engagement House), a novella about lives lost under the weight of power factors in eastern Turkey.
+Ilhan is a member of the Turkish and Dutch chapters of PEN, the international writers' association that champions oppressed writers, journalists and freedom of expression.(WN 2022)

 The Winternachten Story Festival at Theater Dakota came to its festive conclusion on Sunday afternoon.
 'Stories from Afar' was a large and varied programme with stories, music and dance from and about India, Turkey and the Dutch Indies.
 The programme had two parts: before the intermission you chose one of three country programmes, each in a separate room.
 You heard music and stories of writers and local residents about their country of origin.